Culinary Academy

 - Breakfast systems: fast plates, buffets, and crowd-pleasers with minimal stress

-- Lunch builds: bowls, wraps, mezze, salads, tacos — “wow” without chaos
+- Lunch builds: bowls, wraps, mezze, salads, tacos that wow without the chaos

 - Dinner execution: family-style feasts, elevated mains, sides, sauces, and timing